 23. Presentation Skills

 Presentation skills help you share ideas clearly.
-You can engage audiences and persuade decision-makers.
+Moreover, it enables you to grab attention and impact informed decisions.

 24. Data Analysis Skills

-- Who needs it: Financial analysts, researchers, data scientists
+- Who needs it: Data scientists, Financial analysts, researchers

 25. Writing Skills